U.S. arms sales to UAE draw fire from 29 rights groups

 “The hope is to stop these sales altogether,” said Seth Binder, advocacy officer at the Project on Middle East Democracy, who spearheaded the effort.
 “But if that is not possible in the short term, this sends an important signal to the incoming Biden administration that there is a diverse group of organizations that oppose delivery of these weapons.”

-Three U.S. senators proposed legislation to halt the sale, which includes drones from privately held General Atomics, Lockheed Martin Corp F-35s and missiles made by Raytheon, setting up a showdown with President Donald Trump just weeks before he is due to leave office.
+Three U.S. senators earlier this month proposed legislation to halt the sale, which includes drones from privately held General Atomics, Lockheed Martin Corp F-35s and missiles made by Raytheon, setting up a showdown with President Donald Trump weeks before he is due to leave office.

-U.S. law covering major arms deals allows senators to force votes on resolutions of disapproval.
-However, to go into effect the resolutions must pass the Republican-led Senate, which rarely breaks with Trump.
-They also must pass the Democratic-led House of Representatives.
+U.S. law allows senators to force votes on resolutions of disapproval on major arms deal.
+However, to become effective resolutions must first pass both the Senate and the House of Representatives.
+The measure would also need two-third majorities in both the Republican-led Senate and Democratic-led House to survive a presidential veto.

+Trump administration officials briefed the Senate Foreign Relations Committee about the deal on Monday evening.

+Democratic Senator Chris Murphy, a sponsor of the resolutions of disapproval, responded later on Twitter: “Just a mind blowing number of unsettled issues and questions the Administration couldn’t answer.
+Hard to overstate the danger of rushing this.”

-Signatories to the letter include human rights organizations from the region, including the Cairo Institute for Human Rights Studies (CIHRS) and Mwatana for Human Rights.
+Signatories include human rights organizations from the region, including the Cairo Institute for Human Rights Studies and Mwatana for Human Rights.

-The UAE embassy in Washington told Reuters in a statement, “Aligned closely with US interests and values, the UAE’s highly capable military is a forceful deterrent to aggression and an effective response to violent extremism.”
+The UAE embassy said in a statement, “Aligned closely with US interests and values, the UAE’s highly capable military is a forceful deterrent to aggression and an effective response to violent extremism.”

-Reporting by Mike Stone in Washington; Editing by Jonathan Oatis and Matthew Lewis
+Reporting by Mike Stone; additional reporting by Patricia Zengerle; editing by Matthew Lewis and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.